mauroociappinaph/ptecbaldecash/frontend/README.md

 #### Login Page Status

-The login page (`frontend/pages/login.vue`) has been temporarily simplified to a basic test page for debugging purposes.
+The login page (`frontend/app/pages/login.vue`) has been temporarily simplified to a basic test page for debugging purposes.
 The current implementation:

 - Shows a simple "Login Page" test interface
-- Removed the LoginForm component integration
+- Does not integrate the LoginForm component (which exists separately as a fully functional component)
 - Displays a basic test message to verify page rendering

+**Note**: The LoginForm component (`frontend/components/Auth/LoginForm.vue`) is fully functional and ready for integration.
+It includes:

+- Complete form validation and error handling
+- Role-based authentication with proper API integration
+- Loading states and user feedback
+- TypeScript support with proper type definitions

 #### Guest Middleware